-This is why the meal plans in our Next Level Performance training program differ from training to non-training days and have a calculated amount of carbohydrates coming in the pre / during / post-workout area.
+This is why the meal plans in our Hockey training programs differ from training to non-training days and have a calculated amount of carbohydrates coming in the pre / during / post-workout area.
 We need to drive performance to its highest levels and carbohydrates are both the preferred fuel source for the muscular system and the nervous system.
-Delaying local and systemic fatigue.
+Delaying both local (muscular) and systemic (nervous system) fatigue.

 Strategies to offset this major contributor to fatigue on the ice include proper meal plan design and peri-workout/game supplementation strategies.

 Hydrogen ions and other acidic by-products are a result of fatiguing during anaerobic work and although most people believe that lactic acid is responsible for fatigue in all type of exercise, it is a complete myth at this point and has been long dead within the literature.

 Take for example marathon runners, they have near resting levels of lactic acid levels at the end of a race, despite their fatigue.
 Their fatigue is much more as a result of inadequate energy supply as opposed to a rise in blood lactate.

 Hockey has no fatigue-producing lactic acid either — it was a “guilty by associated” theory back in the day until it was meticulously disproven.
 Although — the pH level of our muscle cells does become more acidic during fatigue.